 Photo Credit: Mark Stebnicki

-At Vilnius University’s international business and management study, I attended a course about foreign cultures and differences, which offered a lot of information about different cultures that can be applied to the international recruitment business.
+At Vilnius University’s international business and management studies, I attended a course about foreign cultures and differences, which offered a lot of insight about different cultures that can be applied to international recruitment.
 The lecturer used the cultural dimension theory of Geert Hofstede, who developed his original model by using factor analysis to examine the results of a worldwide survey of employee values by IBM.

 The theory includes five dimensions on how to analyze cultural values: